alfigureitout/Exercises/README.md

 - Install [nvm](https://github.com/creationix/nvm)
 - Install [yarn](https://yarnpkg.com/en/docs/install)

+# Installation

+- Install dependencies using the package manager: `yarn`

 # Tests

 - We are using the [jest](https://facebook.github.io/jest/) testing framework.
 Look through the [documentation](https://facebook.github.io/jest/docs/getting-started.html) to get a sense of how to write unit tests.